ringcentral/engage-digital-api-docs/docs/basics/requests.md

 # RingCX API Requests

-RingCX Digital provides a REST JSON API to retrieve, create data and manipulate data from third party applications.
+RingCX Digital provides a REST JSON API to retrieve, create, and manipulate data from third-party applications.

 !!! tip "Test in your browser"
     The RingCX API can easily be tested from any web browser or command line terminal.